Good Faith Estimate

 Do you provide Clinical Supervision?

-Yes, Amber Tolbert provides clinical supervision for provisionally licensed social workers in North Carolina and South Carolina.
-Please contact her for more information.
-Sam Schweitzer provides clinical supervision for LCAS in NC.
+Yes, Amber Tolbert, Jenn Radcliffe, and Sydney Estes provide clinical supervision for provisionally licensed social workers in North Carolina and South Carolina.
+Sam Schweitzer, Stacey Surratt, and Sydney Estes provide clinical supervision for LCAS in NC.
+Stacey Surratt provides clinical supervision for CADC in NC.
+Please contact us for more information.

 What is Community Psychoeducation?